-A nebula is mostly a cloud of gas and dust.
-If you have more than one, they are called nebulae.
-Less than 100 years ago people believed our galaxy was the whole universe, and before the 1920s people used to believe that galaxies (other than our own) were actually local nebulae within the galaxy.
-They called them “spiral nebulae”.
+A nebula is mostly a cloud of gas and dust in space, and if you have more than one, they are called nebulae.
+Less than 100 years ago people believed that our galaxy was the whole universe, and before the 1920s astronomers used to believe that the galaxies (other than our own) which they observed through their telescopes were actually local nebulae within our own Milky Way galaxy.
+They subsequently called them “spiral nebulae”.

-It wasn’t until astronomer Edwin Hubble decided to tackle that particular subject that he managed to resolve individual stars in a spiral nebulae.
-The Andromeda Nebulae turned out to be the Andromeda Galaxy!
-These weren’t mere gas clouds, but actual galaxies just like our own.
+It wasn’t until astronomer Edwin Hubble decided to tackle this particular subject, however, that he managed to resolve individual stars in a spiral nebulae using his 100-inch telescope at the Mount Wilson Observatory.
+He then discovered that they weren’t mere gas clouds at all, but actual galaxies just like our own, and that the Andromeda Nebulae turned out to be the Andromeda Galaxy!

 Space Is Not A Vacuum

 Space may only have an atom or two in a cubic metre, or just a few per cubic kilometre, but it’s not an absolute vacuum.
 A nebula begins to form when a few atoms get close enough together to start to clump up.
 The more that come together, the stronger their gravitation influence; they start to draw more particles towards them.
 After eons of time you get a large gaseous cloud.
 Maybe some places in the cloud are even denser.
 More and more matter accumulates until the material (mostly hydrogen – 99 % of the universe is hydrogen) starts to collapse upon itself, crushing itself together.
 At some critical point the sheer mass and high gravity start a nuclear reaction and hydrogen starts fusing to make helium.
 A sun is born.